redlegjed/test_measure_process_lib/README.md

 # Test, Measure, Process library (TMPL)

-This library is a modular framework for running sequences of measurements.
+This library is a modular framework for running sequences of lab measurements.
 It is intended to provide a minimal boiler-plate code framework for writing measurement code in modules that can be linked together into test sequences.
-Although written for use in measurements the framework makes no assumptions about test equipment setup and is very generic.
+Although written for use in lab measurements the framework makes no assumptions about test equipment setup and is very generic.
 It could be used to make test sequences based on models or data analysis instead of actual measurements.

 The framework is built around storing data in the [xarray](http://xarray.pydata.org/en/stable/) _Dataset_ class.
 This provides a convenient data structure for storing multi-dimensional data that can be easily visualised using libraries like [Holoviews](http://holoviews.org/index.html) or its offshoot [hvplot](https://hvplot.holoviz.org/index.html).